all-systems-go-conf/all-systems-go-website/content/blog/call-for-participation-for-all-systems-go-2018.md

 draft: false
 ---

-It’s with pleasure–and some delay–that we announce the Call for Participation (CFP) is open for [All Systems Go!
+It’s with pleasure–and some delay–that we announce that the Call for Participation (CFP) is open for [All Systems Go!
 2018](https://all-systems-go.io) (Sept.
 28th-30th).
 As such, we’d like to invite you to submit your proposals for consideration to the [CFP submission site](https://cfp.all-systems-go.io/en/ASG2018/cfp).

 The CFP will close on July 30th.
 Notification of acceptance and non-acceptance will go out within 7 days of the closing of the CFP.